-2. Is it funded, or are there realistic prospects for obtaining funding?
+- 1. Does the program as drafted have the capacity to address the security issues you identified? - 2.
+Is it funded, or are there realistic prospects for obtaining funding?

+With local EO working groups shouldering much of the workload, SBE costs were limited.
 If either answer is no, you may need to zero in on the most glaring risks, limit your program to only one or two of the domains of security, trusting the rest to EOs, or addressing them only with basic information provided at a low cost to your agency, or move to a more collaborative model.